- The Solutions

 OMC events targeted to Companies (and open to end-users):

-In addition, an information webinar will be organised to companies.
-More details will be available soon on this webpage.
+In addition, an information webinar was organised to companies.

-- Information Webinar with national repository managers, ESFRI cluster projects and potential early adopters organisations in order to understand the benefit from adopting the resulting services for their communities.
-More details about the webinar will be available soon on this webpage.
+An information Webinar with national repository managers, ESFRI cluster projects and potential early adopters organisations was also organised in order to understand the benefit from adopting the resulting services for their communities.

-- ARCHIVER is partnering with the Digital Preservation Coalition to engage with the community assessing its requirements, find potential bidding partners, disseminate project results and provide training opportunities for the resulting services.
+During the OMC phase, ARCHIVER partnered with the Digital Preservation Coalition to engage with the community assessing its requirements, find potential bidding partners, disseminate project results and provide training opportunities for the resulting services.